aschey/bubbleprompt/docs/docs/02-Tutorial.md

 Typically you'll have a predefined list of suggestions and you'll want to apply some kind of filtering function to replace the suggestions that aren't relevant to what the user typed.
 Bubbleprompt provides a few predefined filtering functions in the `completer` package for convenience, but you're free to generate the list of suggestions however you want.

-We use `SimpleInput`'s `CurrentTokenBeforeCursor` method to get the text that the user typed before the cursor.
+We use `simpleinput`'s `CurrentTokenBeforeCursor` method to get the text that the user typed before the cursor.
 Since the list of suggestions always stays in sync with the cursor as it moves left or right, it's expected that the completer function should only take into account what's before the cursor, rather than always checking the entire input.